garysweaver/id/README.md

     <%= java.net.InetAddress.getLocalHost().getHostName() %>

-### Installation
+### Download

-1. Right-click to download [id.war][war].
+Right-click to download [id.war][war].

+### Deploy

-2. Copy it into the webapps directory in Tomcat or the appropriate place in your Java application server (assuming you have it configured to automatically extract/deploy war files).
+Copy it into the webapps directory in Tomcat or the appropriate place in your Java application server (assuming you have it configured to automatically extract/deploy war files).

+### Use

-3. Using a browser or other means, make a request to the id webapp (for example: http://yourserver/id/ ) to see the host and domain of the server.
+Using a browser or other means, make a request to the id webapp (for example: http://yourserver/id/ ) to see the host and domain of the server.

 ### Build

-Install Maven 2 then:
+If you need to build it, first install Maven 2 and Java, then use the command:

     mvn clean install

-The build war is in target/id.war
+The built war should be in target/id.war

-### Deployment and Usage

-Deploy the war by copying into webapps directory in Tomcat (assuming you have it configured to automatically deploy).

-Then hit that webapp (for example: http://yourserver/id/ ) to see the host and domain of the server.

 ### License